 The equipment includes an eco drive function in order to reduce noise, save fuel, and reduce exhaust gas emission.

-When the idle control switch is set to "ECO" and only welding is being performed, the engine operates at an optimal speed corresponding to the weld output.
+When the idle control switch is set to "ECO" and only welding is being performed, the engine operates at an optimal speed corresponding to the weld output and it automatically returns to low speed when welding is stopped.